What is the Holy Orthodox Order of Saint George the Great Martyr?

-Orthodox Christians who wish to join the Order can do so by filling out an application and submitting it by mail to the Order’s Grand Priory (address provided at the bottom of this webpage).
-The application document can be found on this website under “Documents”.
+Orthodox Christians and non-Orthodox Christians who wish to join the Order can do so by filling out a digital application on this website under “Membership in the Order” or by downloading a physical copy and submitting it by mail to the Order’s Grand Magistry (address provided at the bottom of this webpage).
+Applications for download can be found on this website under “Documents”.

-The requirement for membership is that an applicant be baptized and/or chrismated into the Orthodox Christian Faith, that they are not a member of a Masonic or Freemason fraternity and/or organization, that they are living according to Orthodox Christian principles, that they are a member in good standing with a local canonical Orthodox parish, that they are of sound mind and judgment, that they are known to live honorably, that they are prepared to observe the rules and regulations of the Order of Saint George the Great Martyr, that they are willing to make a solemn pledge of allegiance to the Order and to its mission at a formal religious ceremony of investiture, and that they are no less than 21 years of age upon applying for membership.
+The requirements for membership is that an applicant be baptized and/or chrismated into the Orthodox Christian Faith; that they are NOT a member of a Masonic or Freemason fraternity and/or organization; that they are living according to Orthodox Christian principles; that they are a member in good standing with a local canonical Orthodox parish; that they are of sound mind and judgment; that they are known to live honorably; that they are prepared to observe the rules and regulations of the Order of Saint George the Great Martyr; that they are willing to make a solemn pledge of allegiance to the Order and to its mission at a formal religious ceremony of investiture; and, that they are no less than 18 years of age upon applying for membership.